Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 DCFS needs a copy of the approved or denied TCA applicant assessment from the tribe, whether it was completed by the tribe or the tribal designee.
 In order for another entity to view the completed TCA applicant assessment, an applicant needs to sign a release of information form allowing it.

-If there are serious concerns regarding the applicant’s suitability as an adoptive parent and his/her ability to provide a safe and stable home for the child, CSWs must discuss these concerns with the tribe, the ARA, and the County Counsel.
+If there are serious concerns regarding the applicant’s suitability as an adoptive parent and their ability to provide a safe and stable home for the child, CSWs must discuss these concerns with the tribe, the ARA, and the County Counsel.

 When DCFS makes a recommendation to the tribe regarding approval or denial of a TCA applicant assessment, the tribe has the discretion to issue a final approval or denial, except in cases where the applicant’s criminal record has not been cleared pursuant to WIC 366.24(c) – the Adam Walsh Act.
 If DCFS’ recommendation does not correspond with the tribe’s decision regarding the applicant, DCFS, the tribe, and any other pertinent individuals should discuss the recommendation and issues of the applicant’s case.
 If DCFS recommends approval of an applicant assessment and the tribe disagrees, TCA can no longer be the permanent plan for the child.
 However, if DCFS recommends denial and the tribe approves the applicant, the tribe may continue to prepare the TCAO.